mir-group/nequip-extension-template/README.md

 ## Licensing

 Although `nequip` uses the MIT License, this template does not include a license file.
-Developers creating extension packages are free to (and should) add a license before releasing their projects.
+Developers creating extension packages should add a license before releasing their projects.
 Unless you have a reason for choosing something different, we recommend the MIT License or something similarly permissive like the Apache 2.0 or BSD 3-Clause licenses.

 ## Join the NequIP Community